Long term planning pays off

 “Books arrived quickly and they would send out courier packages to send the books back so I didn’t need to leave the house.”

-The Open Polytechnic works in partnership with the University of Southern Queensland (USQ) to offer the Bachelor of Engineering Technology.
+The Open Polytechnic utilises course materials under a licence agreement with the University of Southern Queensland (USQ) to offer the Bachelor of Engineering Technology.
 As part of the Civil Engineering major students have a unique opportunity to complete practise units held on the Toowoomba campus of USQ.
 This practical experience in Australia was a highlight for Stephanie.

 “Going to Australia was a great experience.
 It gave me the opportunity to meet other young engineers and share experiences.”